FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Improving Feature Fusion: An attention approach

 \subsubsection{The Decoder}

-The final block is a lightweight decoder, as the heavy lift has been done by the cross-attention sensor fusion.
-The new shared vector with the information combined from the two sources feeds five linear layers: one dedicated to detect the presence of robots and persons, and the other four to discretize the $x$-$y$ position of the detected presences -- see Fig.~\ref{fig:model}--(bottom right).
+The final block is a lightweight decoder, as the heavy lifting has been carried out by the previous block.
+It projects the information retained in the embedding vector to a feasible answer for the specific task.
+The decoder is composed of five linear layers: one dedicated to what is in the room, and the other four to discretize the $x$-$y$ position of the detected presences -- see Fig.~\ref{fig:model}--(bottom right).

-This \textit{transformer}-like architecture allows FAWN to extract information from Wi-Fi beacons and 5G \glspl{ssb}, selecting most relevant information from each one through attention mechanisms.
-As mentioned at the beginning of this section, new sensing technologies can be easily added to the architecture, using a new encoder and leaving the rest of functional blocks.
-In the following section, we explain how we have obtained the samples to effectively train FAWN, and the results of its training.